Roj/recsys-comparison/README.md

 `./gradlew tasks`

-This will let you see which datasets are currently supported.
-For example, `./gradlew evaluateJester` will run the algorithms on the Jester dataset (and, if not already done, fetch the data and perform the folds).
-You can also run all datasets with `./gradlew evaluateAll`.
+To evaluate a dataset (e.g. Jester) just pass the dataset by a CLI argument (e.g. `./gradlew evaluate -Pdataset=jester`).
+This will run the algorithms and on the specified dataset and, if not already done, fetch the data and perform the folds.

 Results are under build/results/[dataset].